Luz Noceda: LGBTQ+ representation and impact

-Fictional character biography
+Role in The Owl House

 Season 1

-Luz Noceda is a young girl with a strong love for fantasy.
-After failing her book report at school due to her outlandish presentation, her mother decides to send her to a summer camp that will help her focus more on reality.
-While she is waiting to be picked up for camp, an owl takes her favorite book.
-Luz follows the owl into a run-down home, and is transported to the magical world of the Boiling Isles upon entering.
-She is quickly taken in by a notorious witch named Eda Clawthorne, and begins to train under her, despite being told that humans are incapable of performing magic.
-Shortly afterwards, she learns of the existence of a magical school named Hexside, which she begins trying to attend despite Eda's objections.
-She befriends two students at the school named Willow Park and Gus Porter.
-She also meets Amity Blight, a snooty student who initially looks down on Luz and her friends.
-During her time in the Boiling Isles, Luz learns that she can perform magic by drawing "glyphs" on paper.
-She also learns that Eda has suffered from a mysterious curse since she was a child that causes her to periodically transform into an "owl beast", and vows to help her find a cure.
-Her relationship with Amity also begins to improve, especially once they realize they have a shared love of a fictional graphic novel series titled The Good Witch Azura.
+Luz Noceda is initially presented as a young girl with a strong love for fantasy, which often puts her at odds with the expectations of those around her.
+After failing her book report at school due to her outlandish presentation, her mother decides to send her to a summer camp focused on conformity.
+While she is waiting to be picked up for camp, she ends up in the magical world of the Boiling Isles.

+She is taken in by a witch named Edalyn (Eda) Clawthorne, who she begs to teach her magic.
+Eda agrees to train her, despite the common understanding that humans are incapable of performing magic.
+Upon learning of the existence of a magical school named Hexside, she begins trying to attend despite Eda's objections.
+In the process, she befriends two students at the school named Willow Park and Gus Porter.
+She also meets Amity Blight, who she initially dislikes.

+Over the course of the season, Luz learns that she can perform magic by drawing "glyphs" on paper, and develops stronger relationships with a number of other characters.
+She learns that Eda suffers from a mysterious curse since childhood that causes her to periodically transform into an "owl beast", and vows to help her find a cure.
+Her relationship with Amity also begins to improve once they realize their shared love of a fictional graphic novel series titled The Good Witch Azura.
 With Eda's help, Luz finally gets accepted into Hexside, and, contrary to the initial rules, is allowed to study each of the school's "tracks" after she saves the school from a Greater Basilisk.
 On Hexside's "Grom Night", Amity is enlisted to fight Grometheus, a monster that manifests as the fighter's deepest fears.
 After learning that Amity is deeply embarrassed by her greatest fear, which is later implied to have been being rejected by Luz, Luz offers to fight Grometheus in her place.
 Luz initially struggles to face the monster, as it manifests itself as her mother finding out about her time on the Boiling Isles and feeling hurt and angry.
 Luz and Amity dance together and blush while casting multiple magic spells, defeating it.